Curecanti National Recreation Area

 Beginning in 1882, the Denver & Rio Grande Railroad ran their main line to western Colorado beside the river but the line was hard to run and harder to maintain so when a route was finally forged through Glenwood Canyon further to the north, traffic on the narrow gauge line through Gunnison Canyon was cut back until it was finally stopped in 1949.
 Portions of the railroad bed still remain, mostly in the area of the railroad museum in Cimarron.

 Blue Mesa Dam was built at the mouth of the Black Canyon of the Gunnison primarily to store water.
-The dam was completed in 1965 and now holds back Colorado"_blank"'s largest body of water.
+The dam was completed in 1965 and now holds back Colorado"_blank" aria-label="Opens a new tab or window in your browser" aria-label="Opens a new tab or window in your browser"'s largest body of water.
 Twelve miles downstream in Black Canyon, Morrow Point Dam was built in 1967, primarily to produce electricity.
 Six miles further downstream, Crystal Dam was built in 1976.
 Between Crystal Dam and Morrow Point Dam is where the Gunnison Diversion Tunnel was constructed in the early 1900's to funnel water through a 6-mile tunnel beneath the mesa to the Uncompahgre Valley for irrigation purposes.
 Just downstream from Crystal Dam is the boundary with Black Canyon of the Gunnison National Park.

 Blue Mesa Reservoir offers four boat launches and two marinas.
 Morrow Point Reservoir offers a tour on a 42-passenger pontoon boat from Memorial Day weekend through Labor Day.
 There are also eight developed campgrounds, multiple hiking trails, several developed overlooks and three visitor centers within the National Recreation Area.
 All motorized watercraft are subject to inspection for invasive mussels before and after launching.
 Because water releases from Morrow Point Dam regularly cause strong currents and severe water fluctuations in Crystal Reservoir, there is very little boating on the lake.
 There are no boat launch facilities and small craft must be launched by hand.
 There is a walk-in picnic area on the north shore of the reservoir and the fishing is supposed to be pretty good.